OUR PCI DSS COMPLIANCE SERVICES

 PCI DSS Requirement 11.3.1

-Perform external penetration tests at least once a year and after any significant changes or upgrades to the infrastructure / application (for example, upgrading the system, adding a subnet or web server to the environment, etc.).
+Also perform external penetration tests at least once a year and after all significant changes or upgrades to the infrastructure / application (for example, additionally upgrading the system, adding a subnet or web server to the environment, etc.).

 PCI DSS Requirement 11.3.2

-Perform internal penetration tests at least once a year and after any change or upgrade significant infrastructure or the application (for example, upgrade of the operating system or adding a subnet or web server in the environment).
+Accordingly perform internal penetration tests at least once a year and after any change or accordingly upgrade significant infrastructure or the application (for example, consequently upgrade of the operating system or adding a subnet or web server in the environment).

 PCI DSS Requirement 11.3.3